EXIT 89

 Things could get worse in some areas before they get better, Eichner warns, because zoning and occupancy has fluctuated since studies were done.
 There’s also a delay between when nutrients enter the ground and when they show up in the water — as long as 10-15 years in the case of some inland leach fields.

-One encouraging note: improvement in the quality of Town Cove should lead to improvement in the further reaches of the estuary — in particular, Roberts Cove and Mill Pond, which are not currently slated to be connected to the wastewater collection system but which take in water from the inlet.
+One encouraging note: improvement in the quality of Town Cove should lead to improvement in the further reaches of the estuary — in particular, Roberts Cove and Mill Pond, which aren't slated to be connected to the wastewater collection system for many years but which take in water from the inlet.

 Do we need to worry about excess nutrients in our drinking water?